englucas37/Transiente-Valvula/Readme.md

 Obs.2: the bigger the divisions of the smaller branch and the simulation time, the bigger the processing time of the program

 The program uses the equations of Chaudhry(2014) - Applied Hydraulic transients for obtaining the results and these are recorded on a text file named "Resultado.txt" in three columns (time, pressure and flow rate), regarding the valve section

+The program has been developed with JDK version 8.211 and must be executed from Eclipse IDE